 This way it is easier to for landlords to ‘serve notice’ if problems arise.
 There may be some advantages for landlords to a longer let, say 24 months plus, E.g. where the tenancy is being managed by an agent.
 It is also possible for a landlord to draw up a tenancy for longer or shorter periods; however there are implications for landlords in both cases.

-Where a tenancy is for substantially more than 12 months and the tenant remains for a long period, unless specific steps are taken by the landlord to raise the rent, it will fall below the market level which generally increases as a result of inflation and rental growth.
+is for substantially more than 12 months and the tenant remains for a long period, unless specific steps are taken by the landlord to raise the rent, it will fall below the market level which generally increases as a result of inflation and rental growth.

-If landlords wish to let for a shorter period, such as three months, landlords need to remember that; under an Assured Shorthold Tenancy Agreement (AST) the courts cannot order possession to take effect until after 6 months from the start of the tenancy.
+wish to let for a shorter period, such as three months, landlords need to remember that; under an Assured Shorthold Tenancy Agreement (AST) the courts cannot order possession to take effect until after 6 months from the start of the tenancy.
 It could therefore be many months after the end of the fixed term before a landlord finally gets possession.

 This however does not preclude possession being sought by a landlord on the following prescribed grounds - 2,8,10-15 or 17 – as long as the terms of the tenancy makes provision for it to be ended on any of these grounds by the landlord.